tcheukueppoo/maat/docs/statement_prefix.md

 `Maat` supports the following statement prefixes:

-1. `lazy`
-3. `do`
+1. `do`
-4. `ma`
+2. `ma`

 Statement prefixes are keywords preceding statements that changes their default behavoir.
 Internally, this changes the way the Maat compiler compiles Maat code and thus generates different type of opcodes for the intention of the statement prefix to take effect during bytecode execution.

 ## do